 Start with cloud.
 There's no reason to buy servers in 2026.
 Cloud-native software eliminates IT infrastructure costs, provides automatic backups, and lets you access your practice from anywhere.
 On-premises made sense in 2010.
 It doesn't now.

 Choose all-in-one.
-As a startup, you want fewer vendor relationships, fewer invoices, and fewer integration headaches.
+As a startup, you want fewer vendor relationships, fewer invoices, and fewer integration challenges.
 A platform that includes PMS + patient engagement + imaging + payments in one subscription is simpler to manage than assembling 4-5 separate tools.

 Published pricing helps you budget.
 When you're building financial projections for a bank loan or investor, you need to know your software costs.
 "Contact us for pricing" doesn't work in a business plan.
 Vendors that publish prices make your life easier.

-Don't overbuy.
+Right-size your purchase.
 A solo practice opening its first location doesn't need enterprise DSO features, BigQuery data warehouses, or SOC 2 Type II certification.
 Buy what you need now.
 You can upgrade later.

 Our Startup Picks